ziad-saab/reddit-nodejs-api/README.md

 same function.
 If both hashes match, then it's a success.
 Otherwise we can safely say it's the wrong password.

 Once the hash is completed, we get back the hashed password in our callback.
 We use the hashed password to do an `INSERT` in our database.
-Here we are using the `createdAt` "hack": basically we are setting the column to `NULL`, and MySQL will set it to the current timestamp.
-The `updatedAt` column is fully managed by MySQL: it will set it when we create the user, and update it whenever we make a change to that user.

 Another thing you will notice is the `?`s in the SQL query.
 These placeholders are **super important**.
 First off, they make it so that we don't have to concatenate strings together to infinity.
 But more importantly,